 Open Educational Resources (OER) are no-cost or low-cost online learning materials which can be reused, revised, remixed, redistributed, and retained.
 These are the 5 Rs of OER.
 OERs can be all types of materials - not just textbooks - including curricula, syllabi, learning modules, course assignments, exams, as well as audio and visual objects.

 Use this guide to discover representative examples of OER.
 Use the tabs above to navigate through this guide.
 If you don't find a resource that meets your needs, don't give up.
 Contact a librarian to discuss your specific requirements and we'll help you find more that's out there.

 While this guide is designed to support faculty needs, the information and resources described within are there to benefit you by making a college education more affordable.
 Contact your Leeward Student Government if you are interested in getting involved in advocating for no-cost and affordable textbooks in the classroom.
-See the Textbook Cost: $0 Class List page for classes that do not require the purchase of course materials.

 Ask yourself these questions as you begin to explore Open Educational Resources (OER)